2interact

 Compliance Audits

-Based on the Compliance Framework in place, the Compliance Audits will be conducted based on a Predefined Schedule or may be scheduled Ad Hoc by the Audit Officers or Inspectors.
+Based on the Compliance Framework in place, the Compliance Audits will be conducted using a Predefined Schedule or may be scheduled Ad Hoc by the Audit Officers or Inspectors.

-Interact SSAS allows the user to assign Employers to their Region, District and City and to assign different Employers to a single Audit Officer.
+Interact SSAS links Employers to their Region, District and City and then assign different Employers to their assigned Audit Officer and Legal Officer.

 The Audit Officers, Legal Officers and Courts will play key roles in the Compliance Process.